Confluence

 -Designing innovative curricula with community experts that emphasize connections between systemic destructive practices, and habitat loss and displacement experienced by both humans and animals around the globe.
 For example, exploring links between natural disasters, industrial war complexes, pollution, settler colonialism, fossil fuels, and global displacement — alongside centering accessible action steps to be a responsible place-maker toward healing the Earth and our communities.

--Raise funds, donate proceeds to various local arts, environmental, and community organizations
+-Raise funds, charity initiatives to various local arts, environmental, and community organizations

 For Artistic Participants and Collaborators